yannforget/spell-website/content/page/projects.md

 # Current projects

+### FluCart: risk mapping of avian influenza in Belgium and analysis of the dynamics of exposure of poultry farms (2023-2025)
+*Funded by SPF Santé Publique - FOD Volksgezondheid* - Main partners: Géraldine Boseret and Steven Van Borm from [Sciensano](https://www.sciensano.be/en)

 ### Developing the field of landscape phylogeography to unravel the environmental factors impacting viral epidemics (2022-2024)
 *Funded by FNRS*